 Daniel: Well, the first way is that blockchain is completely immutable; that means you can’t reverse a transaction, you can’t go backwards.
 If I accidentally pay the wrong person, I accidentally pay the wrong person, that’s it.
 Where some people see it as a problem, others see it as a feature.
 You can write scripts or write programmes on top of the bitcoin blockchain.
+A good example is an ico script.
 Its effectively programmable money.
 Someone could write a script that says, “my bitcoin gets paid to person x, but this escrow agent has to approve that the transaction is legitimate.”
 That script is then immutable.
 So you can make it work for you- its programmable money.
 If you think way down the line, you could operate a whole business on a programmable script of everyone getting paid and how the whole business runs and the flow of money into the business.
 You can do so much with bitcoin.
 We’re just scratching the surface.

 The other big thing we spoke about earlier was about it being completely transparent.
 There are incidents that I’ve heard about in some parts of the world where people were selling properties that they don’t own, and after being paid, taking the money and disappearing into thin air.
 So transparency would really help in such situations.